yesnik/ruby-guides/logger.md

 debug < info < warn < error < fatal < unknown.
 ```

-So, if the logging level is set to WARD,
-then only levels that have save or higher severity than WARN are printed:
+So, if the logging level is set to `warn`, then only levels that have same or higher severity than `warn` are printed:
-WARN, ERROR, FATAL, UNKNOWN.
+`warn, error, fatal, unknown`.

-The highest state of logging is DEBUG, which will print everything.
+The highest state of logging is `DEBUG`, which will print everything.

-We can set the severity level of logging by assigning the level like so:
+We can set the severity level of logging by assigning the level:

 ```ruby
 require 'logger'